Salomon S/Lab MTN

 - Narrow fit isn’t for everyone (those with wider feet should get the boots punched).

-One of the biggest boot releases last season was Atomic’s Hawx Ultra XTD.
+Another competitor is Atomic’s best-selling Hawx Ultra XTD 130.
 As with the Salomon, the Hawx retains a downhill-centric feel while trimming away weight and putting a strong emphasis on uphill comfort.
-In terms of flex, the top-end Hawx is listed at 130, but strong skiers likely won’t be able to tell much of a difference compared to the 120-flex Salomon.
+In terms of flex, the top-end Hawx is listed at 130 (a 120-flex model is also offered for $100 less), although strong skiers likely won’t be able to tell much of a difference compared to the 120-flex Salomon.
 But similar to the Maestrale above, the Atomic gets the edge in climb-ability.
 In this case, the Hawx wins out in total mobility (54 degrees vs. 47 degrees) and it doesn’t suffer from the harsh impacts we experienced with the Salomon when leaning into the hill.
 Neither boot can compete with the Maestrale above in comfort on the skin track, but among hybrid backcountry/resort designs, we give the nod to the Atomic Hawx.

 A final boot to consider is Salomon’s own MTN Explore.
-At first glance, the two MTN designs have a lot in common: the buckle layout with a top power strap, ski/walk lever, and new-for-2018-2019 heat-moldable shell are nearly identical.
+At first glance, the two MTN designs have a lot in common: the buckle layout with a top power strap, ski/walk lever, and head-moldable Custom Shell HD (on the current models).
 But digging deeper reveals notable differences.
 Starting with weight, the Explore undercuts the S/Lab by about 8 ounces for the pair, and its cuff has a lot more freedom of movement at 63 degrees vs. 47.
 But the S/Lab is much stiffer on the descents with a 120-flex rating compared with the Explore’s 100.
-In the end, lighter skiers or those who like a more flexible feel will be better off with the $100 cheaper Explore, but the S/Lab MTN is the better option from Salomon for strong downhillers.
+In the end, lighter skiers or those who like a more flexible feel will be better off with the $100-cheaper Explore, but the S/Lab MTN is the better option from Salomon for strong downhillers.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!